Kanawha Co. requests CARES Act funds for sewer project

 CHARLESTON, WV (WOWK) — Last week, Gov. Jim Justice announced his plan for distributing the CARES funds awarded to the State of West Virginia.

-In the proposed plan, it was announced $25 million would be available for Public Service Districts (PSD).
+In the proposed plan, it was announced $25 million would be available for Public Service Districts.

 The Kanawha PSD submitted grant requests to the State of West Virginia for this important project which would serve 440 households or 1200 to 1500 people for the past three years but the project was denied funding.